Y-Tarek/Book-management-system/README.md

          To run unit tests make sure:
-          - Set TEST_DATABASE_URL with your prefered database engine Run
+          - Set TEST_DATABASE_URL with your prefered database engine
+          - Set FLASK_ENV to testing to use the testing database Run
            - python -m unittest test